freenas/freenas-docs/userguide/storage.rst

 alerts of impending disk failures. %brand% makes it easy to schedule periodic automatic scrubs.

-Each volume should be scrubbed at least once a month.
+It is recommended that each volume be scrubbed at least once a month.
 Bit errors in critical data can be detected by ZFS, but only when that data is read.
 Scheduled scrubs can find bit errors in rarely-read data.
 The amount of time needed for a scrub is proportional to the quantity of data on the volume.
 Typical scrubs take several hours or longer.

 The scrub process is I/O intensive and can negatively impact performance.
 Schedule scrubs for evenings or weekends to minimize